inductiva/inductiva/docs-sources/openfoam/mpi-cluster-tutorial.md

 - Set Number of Cores (`nCores`) to 1080 - total number of vCPUs in your MPI cluster

-3. Convert the `Allrun` Script into Python Commands When running OpenFOAM on an MPI cluster via Inductiva, you **must** use the `commands` argument instead of `shell_script`.
-This allows fine-grained control over execution, with a mix of serial and parallel commands.
+3. Convert the `Allrun` Script into Python Commands

-Option A: Use the Provided Commands File

-Download the prepared commands.txt here and place it inside the highLiftConfiguration directory.

-Option B: Create Your Own

-Want to generate your own?
-Follow our guide on how to convert Allrun scripts to Python commands .

 To fully leverage MPI clusters, you **cannot** use the `shell_script` argument as you might with OpenFOAM simulations.
 Instead, you must use the `commands` argument, which accepts a list of commands to be executed during the simulation.
 Some commands will run sequentially, while others may run in parallel.

 For this case, we’ve prepared a list of the required commands.
 You can download the `commands.txt` [here](https://storage.googleapis.com/inductiva-api-demo-files/commands.txt) and place it in your `highLiftConfiguration` directory.